Natpinper/Hangman-Game/plan.md

     *Timer
     *Hint
     *Attemps
-[]Create logic for starting the gama
+[]Create logic for starting the game
 []Create logic for game:
     *Set a number of time the player can guess (6 times) *Set a timer (60s)
 []Create logic for game over
+[]Wishlist:
+    *2 players playing same word
+    *1 player input one word, the second player has to guess